The 10 Hiking Essentials Are Not Just For Beginners

 Navigation

 I wrote about GPS devices and why they’re so important to traveling long distances.
-But even for short hikes- knowing where you’re at and where you’re going are just as essential.
+But even for short hikes- knowing where you’re at and where you’re going is just as essential.
 Most people carry their cell phone while hiking, and that’s a start, but maps, GPS, and a good ol’ compass (and knowing how to use it) are imperative.

 If you’re relying solely on cell phone usage, ensure that it’s at a park you’ve been to before, so you know how reliable the cell service is going to be.
 Otherwise ensure you have apps like Hiking Project, GAIA GPS, and the like to use just in case service is spotty.